dkilcy/saltstack-base/states/yumrepo/README.md

 ### yumrepo

 For configuring minions to use the local yum repository on the Salt master (aliased as `yumrepo`).
-**This is not to be run on the Salt master.**

 Contents:
 - init.sls:
-  - Cleans out the contents of /etc/yum.repos.d excluding `*local.repo*`
-  - Copies the `local.repo` file to /etc/yum.repos.d
 - files:
   - `local.repo`: Points the base,updates,extras and epel repos to the local mirror aliased as `yumrepo`